lacaulac/great-bed-poc/README.md

 # GReAT-BeD PoC implementation

 A proof-of-concept implementation of the [GReAT-BeD framework](https://github.com/lacaulac/GReAT-BeD), pre-print paper available *relatively* soon.
-The `sysdig` LUA chisel and justfile are under MIT license.
-The python-part of the proof-of-concept is released under GPL 3.

-This proof-of-concept uses the [LUA CBOR implementation](https://github.com/Zash/lua-cbor) provided by Zash, mkluwe and Kristopher38.
+The proof-of-concept is released under GPL 3.
+Please note that this repository includes MIT-licensed `cbor.lua`, from the [LUA CBOR implementation](https://github.com/Zash/lua-cbor) provided by Zash, mkluwe and Kristopher38.
+A copy of the license is included in `LICENSE-mit`

 ## Dependencies